oracle/terraform-provider-oci/docs/database/db_systems.md

 * `compartment_id` - The OCID of the compartment.
 * `cpu_core_count` - The number of CPU cores enabled on the DB System.
 * `data_storage_percentage` - The percentage assigned to DATA storage (user data and database files).
 The remaining percentage is assigned to RECO storage (database redo logs, archive logs, and recovery manager backups).
 Accepted values are 40 and 80.
-* `data_storage_size_in_gbs` - Data storage size, in GBs, that is currently available to the DB system.
+* `data_storage_size_in_gb` - Data storage size, in GBs, that is currently available to the DB system.
 This is applicable only for VM-based DBs.
 * `database_edition` - The Oracle Database Edition that applies to all the databases on the DB System.
 * `disk_redundancy` - The type of redundancy configured for the DB System.
 Normal is 2-way redundancy.
 High is 3-way redundancy.
 * `display_name` - The user-friendly name for the DB System.
 It does not have to be unique.